stackforge/pecan/docs/source/deployment.rst

 --------------------
-One of the most important steps to take before deploying a Pecan app into production is to disable **Debug Mode**, which is responsible for serving static files locally and providing a development-oriented debug environment for tracebacks.
+One of the most important steps to take before deploying a Pecan app into production is to disable **Debug Mode**, which is responsible for serving static files locally and providing a development-oriented debugging environment for tracebacks.
 In your production configuration file, ensure that::

     # myapp/production_config.py